zhongjis/express-wordpress-aws/README.md

 My goal is creating a simple, minimal wordpress site using terraform.

+Simply put the workflow is (assume you have `tf` and `awscli` set up):

+- Set up / prepare the vars.
+- `terraform init`, then `terraform apply`
+- Done.
+You have your wordpress site running with minimal cost

 Target audience of this repo currently is only for small business (< 1k daily visits).

-# TODO
+# First Release (before 2024-03-01) - get things working first

-- [ ] wordpress is userdata is currently broken.
-I am working on fixing it.
+- [ ] wordpress userdata is currently broken. the site is not working.
+I am working on it.
-- [ ] will be using random terrform provider to generate random password for RDS
+- [ ] use `random` terrform provider to generate random password for RDS

+# Later Releases

+- [ ] figure out how wordpress
-- [ ] missing custom domain
+- [ ] missing custom domain setup
+- [ ] s3 storage for terraform state
 - [ ] consider adding autoscaling group for EC2
+- [ ] add tech stack info to readme.md
-- [ ] readme.md need a rework
+- [ ] more to readme.md

 ---